M23CSA011/NSCLC/Readme.md

 # Paper Implementation

-This paper is based on the work described in the IEEE paper titled ["Genotype-Guided Radiomics Signatures for Recurrence Prediction of Non-Small Cell Lung Cancer"](https://ieeexplore.ieee.org/document/9450726)
+This code is based on the work described in the IEEE paper titled ["Genotype-Guided Radiomics Signatures for Recurrence Prediction of Non-Small Cell Lung Cancer"](https://ieeexplore.ieee.org/document/9450726)

 ## Dataset